This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

 It might be tempting to take care of other tasks during those moments instead of sleeping, but your health has to take precedence over laundry and dishes.

-A messy house isn't the end of the world, but being sleep-deprived might make you feel like it is.
+A messy house isn’t the end of the world, but sleep deprivation will feel like it is.

 8. Don’t be so Hard on Yourself

 It’s easy to get caught up in wanting to be the “perfect” mom.
 News flash- no mom is perfect.
 We all make mistakes, and that’s okay.
 Your child will still turn out just fine.